10zindraws/krita-work-timer/README.md

 <img width="342" height="154" alt="2025-12-31 00-13-50" src="https://github.com/user-attachments/assets/51724ca2-6269-4fc4-ab14-3883305e27c4" />

-Under the accuracy indicator there an option to reset your work time for the currently opened file.
+Under the accuracy indicator there is an option to reset your work time for the currently opened file.
 While a `.kra` file is open, the time is reset to the adjusted total editing time, not 0.
 Any other file’s work time will be reset to 0 when the reset is confirmed.
 **From previous example:** The work time for the `.kra` painting will always be reset to 5 hrs 21 when Reset Tracked Time is clicked.

 ## Data Storage